Juhaizakhan/NN-DeepLearning_ICP_6/README.md

 Diabetes Dataset with Neural Network

 The provided script implements a basic neural network for the diabetes dataset.
-# please change the path of the CSV file if necessary.
+# please change the path of the CSV file wherever necessary.